 If you receive dividends from Canadian companies, the income tax rate applied is significantly reduced because of the dividend tax credit.
 At lower levels of income, the dividend tax credit can eliminate the tax on dividends altogether.
 Keep in mind that this rule only applies to dividends from Canadian companies; foreign dividends are taxed in the same manner as interest income.

 Capital gains also receive preferential tax treatment.
 Only 50% of a capital gain is taxable.
 Since capital gains are taxed only when realized, you are able to defer the taxation of the gain to when the investment is sold.
 For example, If you purchase a $10,000 investment that grows at a rate of 6% per year and sell the investment after five years for $14,186, the $4,186 capital gain will be taxed only in the year you sell the investment, not annually as would be the case with interest income.
 What's more, the tax is calculated based on the capital gain inclusion rate and income tax rate applicable in the year of sale.
 One exception is a capital gains distribution from mutual funds, which would be taxable when received.

 New - Tax Free Savings Account (TSFA)

-Beginning in 2009, individuals 18 years of age and older**, can contribute up to a TFSA where the holdings grow and earn income tax-free.
-Total contribution limit as of 2017 is $52,000
+Beginning in 2009, individuals 18 years of age and older*, can contribute to a TFSA where the holdings grow and earn income tax-free.
+The total contribution limit as of 2019 is $63,500

 The TFSA may be a suitable savings vehicle for you, depending on your specific financial plan.
 Given the tax-free nature of the investment income and flexibility regarding withdrawals and re-contributions, there are many options we could explore and take advantage of.